mbiokyle29/simple-messenger/README.md

 - post a new message between 2 users
 - list messages

-The messaging listing endpoint supports a number of query parameters, and operates in 2 modes:
+The message listing endpoint supports a number of query parameters, and operates in 2 modes:
 1. Global mode, all messages are returned.
 The results can be filtered using the `since` and `limit` params
 2. Conversation mode.
 In this mode `sender_id` and `receiver_id` must both be provided.
-The results will only include messages sender from / sent to these users. `since` and `limit` can also be applied here.
+The results will only include messages sent from / sent to these users. `since` and `limit` can also be applied here.

 ### SWAGGER docs